 It's true that Paris has many neighborhoods richly endowed with food lovers' fare.
-But there is something about the compactness and accessibility of Montorgueil, the little neighborhood just to the North of Les Halles, that has long earned it its reputation as the foodie haven of Paris, France.
+But there is something about the compactness and accessibility of Montorgueil, the little neighborhood just to the North of Les Halles, that has long earned it its reputation as the food haven of Paris.

 From the restaurant, L'Escargot, recognizable by its huge golden snail, “escargot” in French, that graces its entryway, to the oldest patisserie in Paris, Stohrer, dating from 1730, also found here along this lovely little pedestrian street, you will have many delicious reasons to explore this area.
 A restaurant that will delight you with its bistronomy fare is Le Pas Sage located in the gorgeously old-world covered passage of Le Grand Cerf.